 Highly Sensitive Data (HSD) Collection

-Due to HIPAA, any “Personal Health Information (PHI)” that can be associated with an individual subject or patient via a “Personal Identifier” is regarded as Highly Sensitive Data by University policy.
-This means that if you are collecting information about an individual’s physical or mental health, and that information is being paired with an “identifier” (i.e. a name, SSN, email etc.), the information that you have collected must be given the highest standards of protection.
+Due to HIPAA, any “Personal Health Information (PHI)” that can be associated with an individual subject or patient via a “Personal Identifier” is regarded as highly sensitive data (HSD) by University policy.
+This means that if you are collecting information about an individual’s physical or mental health, and that information is being paired or stored with an identifier (e.g. name, SSN, email etc.), the information that you have collected must be given the highest standards of protection.

-Nevertheless, it is important to remember that using an individual-use device to connect to a HIPAA-compliant server is different from collecting HSD onto an individual-use device.
-If the data you are collecting is going directly into your research drive, even if you are using your device to connect to that drive, the use of your device in this manner would NOT require an HSD Storage Request form.
+Keep in mind that using an individual-use device to connect to a HIPAA-compliant server is different from collecting HSD onto an individual-use device.
+If the data you are collecting is going directly into your approved research drive, then the use of your device in this manner would NOT require an exception request.

 If you are ever confused on this point and require clarification as to what qualifies as “connecting to a server” versus “storing on an individual-use device” please contact us at email@example.com.

 For physical paper storage, remember to follow the appropriate HIPAA guidelines:

 - Physical files with HIPAA identifiers should be stored in a locked filing cabinet in a locked office, or some other combination that equates to a double-locked environment.

 - Access to the room containing the files should be restricted exclusively to authorized personnel.

 Remember to keep track of all papers which contain HIPAA data, to ensure that they can be properly disposed of when they meet retention per the Records Management policy.